Springfield Day Nursery

 When children are ready, they join the older children who are with us until they go to school.
 The layout of the room encourages development in the seven areas of the Early Years Foundation Stage, through a wide range of resources and equipment.

 Sand, water and paint are available all day every day.
 Large enclosed, well resourced garden that allows us to provide learning opportunities outside.
 We provide healthy mid-morning and afternoon snacks.
 The children have a two course lunch, any dietary requirements are catered for by the West Suffolk Hospital Catering Department.

 As well as this additional activities at no extra cost include:

-Music sessions with a visiting pianist.
+Music sessions with a visiting pianist and percussion sessions.

 Dance sessions with Miss Sarah BA Hons in dance theatre.

 Weekly sessions for all children by a trained practitioner.

 Opportunities to speak Spanish with a native speaker through games, songs and activities.